- (Photo: Invervarsity Press)

 CP: There is a part of the book where you criticize the Christian Right.
 There has been much consternation among conservative Christians recently about young people leaving the faith.
 One of the reasons, some say, is that the so-called politicization of the faith has turned them off.
 It's a major problem for Christians, because they don't want to turn anyone away from their faith.
 You wouldn't say withdraw from politics and you wouldn't say just give in and take a political position because it is popular among a certain demographic.
 So, what is the answer?

 Guinness: Let me be clear what my criticism is.
-There's two major problems in the Religious Right.
+There are two major problems in the Religious Right.
 One is politicization, which is trusting politics to do more than politics can do.
 Politics is always downstream from where the problems come from.

 The second mistake is more Christian.
 To use 19th century language, they try to, in say, fighting for life and for marriages, do the Lord's work but in the world's way.
 So, Jesus tells us to love our enemies.
 They demonize and stereotype their enemies.
 And, that's just the beginning of so much of the ugliness of the Christian Right, which has turned off [young people].
 And you would think much of the younger generation would say, "well, I'm not going to be like them in my politics."
 But instead, as you know, they're dropping out of the faith altogether.
 And that is really tragic.